planttheidea/moize/README.md

 ## Collecting statistics

-As-of version 5, you can now collect statistics of moize to determine if your cached methods are effective.
+As-of version 5, you can collect statistics of moize to determine if your cached methods are effective.

 ```javascript
 import moize, { collectStats } from "moize";